balllapp/site/versions/index.md

 - Fixed gravity ball not having a menu.
 - Fixed gravity ball having infinite force when the distance is zero.
 - Made changes to the set mass/radius/restitution/frequency dialog.
-- Added a nice useful easter egg.
+- Added a useful easter egg.

 ### v2.07
 - Added gravity ball, it sucks...